fasthakerm/babycrypt/README.md

 hint = 571338771748514167423682983583747408415015678000205027955504564266299803503

-in order to solve the problem we will use fermat theorem:
+in order to solve this problem we will use Fermat's theorem:

 we have: